vitessio/website/content/en/docs/get-started/local.md

 ## Summary

 In this example, we deployed a single unsharded keyspace named `commerce`.
 Unsharded keyspaces have a single shard named `0`.
-The schema reflects a common ecommerce scenario:
+The following schema reflects a common ecommerce scenario that was created by the script:

 ```
 create table product (